Biden warns of a 'nightmare' future for the country if Trump should win again, and lists reasons why

 Dan Lee, an associate professor of political science at the University of Nevada, Las Vegas, said that for Biden, "the map says he has to hold on to Nevada.”

-The Republican primary is also Tuesday but the state GOP is holding caucuses on Thursday to allocate delegates.
-Trump is competing in the caucuses; rival Nikki Halley opted to stay on the nonbinding primary ballot.
+The Republican presidential primary is also Tuesday but the state GOP is holding caucuses on Thursday to allocate delegates.
+Trump is competing in the caucuses; rival Nikki Haley opted to stay on the nonbinding primary ballot.

 Stern reported from Reno, Nevada.
 Associated Press writer Will Weissert in Washington contributed to this report.